venysssssssssss/AwsOverview/README.md

   - VPC Peering, VPC Endpoints.
   - Site to Site VPN & Direct Connect.
   - Transit Gateway.
-- We'll have a look at the “default VPC” (created by default by AWS for you).
+- We'll have a look at the "default VPC" (created by default by AWS for you).

 ### 17.2.
 VPC & Subnets Primer